 - Warrant levels are based on the aggregate contract value, not the individual contract action.
-However, warrant levels for orders against Federal Supply Schedules, Governmentwide Acquisition Contracts, and Multi-agency Contracts are based on the aggregate value of the order, inclusive of options, not the aggregate value of the indefinite delivery, indefinite quantity contract. - If the basis of award involves evaluating options, the option periods are included in the contract value to determine the warrant level required for award. - If an action includes both additions and deductions the aggregate, absolute value of the changes determines the warrant level required for the transaction (e.g., the value of an action is \$110,000 regardless of whether the action includes \$30k of additions and \$80k of subtractions).
+However, warrant levels for orders against Federal Supply Schedules, Governmentwide Acquisition Contracts, Agency-specific vehicles, and Multi-agency Contracts are based on the aggregate value of the order, inclusive of options, not the aggregate value of the indefinite delivery, indefinite quantity contract. - If the basis of award involves evaluating options, the option periods are included in the contract value to determine the warrant level required for award. - If an action includes both additions and deductions the aggregate, absolute value of the changes determines the warrant level required for the transaction (e.g., the value of an action is